volodymyrhudyma/blog/content/blog/6-ways-to-optimize-the-performance-of-react-app.md

 ![Filtering users does not have any impact on projects](/img/ezgif.com-gif-maker-2-.gif "Filtering users does not have any impact on projects")

+Keep this in mind, when designing your components, as it can bring a huge advantage to the performance of your application.

 ## Use Memoization

 ## Use Code Splitting